HOME > NEWS

 Ascom will publish further information as well as the complete 2012 half-year report on 22 August 2012.

-Ascom is a global solutions provider with comprehensive technological know-how in mission-critical wireless communication.
-The company focuses on the Wireless Solutions (an international market leader for high-value, customer-specific on-site communication solutions and workflow optimization) and Network Testing (a global market leader in testing, monitoring, post processing, and performance optimization for mobile networks) divisions.
-The Ascom Group is headquartered in Switzerland, has subsidiaries in 19 countries, business activities in more than 130 countries, and employs around 1,600 people worldwide.
+Ascom is an international solutions provider with comprehensive know-how in healthcare workflows and telecommunications.
+The company is active in Wireless Solutions (an international market leader for high-value, customer-specific on-site communication solutions and workflow optimization) and Network Testing (a global market leader in testing, monitoring, post processing, and performance optimization for mobile networks).
+The Ascom Group is headquartered in Switzerland, has subsidiaries in 19 countries and employs around 1,700 people worldwide.
 Ascom registered shares (ASCN) are listed on the SIX Swiss Exchange in Zurich.